-UT Law students enjoy technology services extended to all UT students, and we've listed most of them here.
-To see all the details about university-wide services such as email, web publishing, computer labs, and more, visit UT Austin's ITS page.
+UT Law students enjoy technology services extended to all UT students, and we've listed many of them here.
+To see details about university-wide services such as email, web publishing, and more, visit UT Austin's ITS page.
 Additional technology services provided exclusively to UT Law students are listed on the other pages in this guide.

-E-mail accounts - UTmail provides UT Austin students with an e-mail account on the @utexas.edu domain.
-Each account provides for more than 25 gigabytes (GB) of storage (more than 500,000 average sized e-mail messages).
+UTmail provides all UT students with an e-mail account on the @utexas.edu domain.
+Each account provides for more than 30 gigabytes (GB) of storage (more than 500,000 average sized e-mail messages).
 Accounts remain active after graduation.
 Additional information is available on the UTMail self-help site.
-Law students automatically acquire a branded @utlaw.utexas.edu address when registering for UTmail.
+Law students automatically acquire a branded @law.utexas.edu address when registering for UTmail.

-File storage - Students may store up to 25GB of data at no charge on Google Drive, a component of the University's UTmail service.
-Your documents are secure, backed up on a regular basis and may be shared with other individuals you authorize.
-You must set up a UTmail account to use this service.
-Students also have access to UTBox with up to 150GB of storage at no charge.
+Google Drive - If you signed up for a UTmail email address, you may also store up to 25GB of data at no charge on Google Drive.
+Your documents are secure, backed up on a regular basis, and may be shared with other individuals you authorize.

 Web publishing guidelines & policies - All pages published on University managed servers must comply with the University policies.

 Service Desk (ITS) - The ITS Service Desk offers assistance with all aspects of campus computing.
 The Service Desk is located in the Flawn Academic Center lobby and is open Monday through Friday from 6AM until 10PM and on weekends from 10AM until 5PM.